Category: Commercial

 Vulcan Materials

-Working closely with Williams Blackstock Architects, BI worked diligently to achieve Vulcan’s vision.
-The architecture and interior design embraces biophilic principles, maximizing natural light and exterior views with open floor plans and glass-lined offices.
-The renovation opened up the office, creating longer sightlines from the building’s core to the windows and transforming both private and shared workspaces.
-Workstations were modernized for the post-COVID era, private offices were redesigned, and numerous collaborative and other meeting spaces, including centralized café and lounge areas, were added to accommodate returning employees and their varied work styles.
-MillerKnoll was a key partner in providing furniture solutions, with their brands comprising nearly 90% of the project’s furnishings.
+Working closely with WBA, BI helped achieve Vulcan’s vision.
+The architecture and interior design embraced biophilic principles, maximizing natural light and exterior views.
+Open floor plans and glass-lined offices achieved this goal.
+The renovation successfully opened up the office, creating longer sightlines from the building’s core to the windows.
+This transformed both private and shared workspaces.

 Photography by: Luker Photography